danieloneill/ComponentPrinter/README.md

 ### Methods:

-* bool grabImage(string fileFormat, function(ByteArray data) callback, int quality)
+* bool grabImage(string fileFormat, [int quality], [function(ByteArray data) callback])
   * provides an image of the item via provided callback function as a byte array.

-* bool saveImage(string fileName, string fileFormat, int quality)
+* bool saveImage(string fileName, string fileFormat, int quality, [function(bool success) callback])
-  * save an image of the component to an image file.
+  * save an image of the item to an image file, optionally with a callback upon completion.

 * bool open()
   * open a printing session (start a new print job). *This MUST be called before print*

-* bool print()
+* bool print([function(bool success) callback])
-  * print the item using predeclared parameters.
+  * print the item using predeclared parameters, optionally with a callback upon completion.
+(Note that this method will usually return before printing is complete, so calling *close* immediately will likely break your entire world.
+Instead wait for printComplete, printError, or close in your provided callback function.)

 * bool newPage()
   * begins a new page. this does not need to be called for the first page. doing so will result in your first page being blank.